Drunkenpanda2000/Scripts/Readme.md

 "# scripts"

-Ram.PS1 whecks all info on all ram of given computer.
+Ram.PS1 checks all info on all ram of given computer.

 VboxCreate Creates a VM wil promt the user.